mgmontenegrocal/mgmontenegrocal.github.io/content/_index.md

           description: Taught electronic engineering and researched semiconductor physics.
     design:
       columns: '2'
+- block: collection
+    id: publication
+    content:
+      title: Working papers
+      subtitle: ''
+      text: ''
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 0
+      # Filter on criteria
+      filters:
+        folders:
+          - publication
+        author: ""
+        category: ""
+        tag: ""
+        exclude_featured: false
+        exclude_future: false
+        exclude_past: false
+        publication_type: ""
+      # Choose how many pages you would like to offset by
+      offset: 0
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
+    design:
+      # Choose a layout view
+      view: compact
+      columns: '2'
   #- block: accomplishments
    # content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.